dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/paper-presentation.md

 ## Overview

 To do a bit more research into cool ideas and technologies, we will find and share a cool article or tech paper.
-The format will be a quick (max 2 min) presentation about what you found.
+The format will be a __quick__ (max 1 min) summary about what you found / why it might be interesting to explore further in the context of the class!

 These could be about an interesting use of technoglogy such as [hearables](https://www.fastcompany.com/90212065/the-future-is-ear-why-hearables-are-finally-techs-next-big-thing), or a technical paper such as [Project Zanzibar](https://www.microsoft.com/en-us/research/project/project-zanzibar/#!publications).